11.1 Confirming Your Hiring Agency's Module Selection & Passing Scores

 Why This Step Comes Before You Study Another Minute

-CritiCall is not one fixed test — it is a bank of up to 15 possible modules, and every hiring agency assembles its own module roster (the specific subset of modules a candidate will actually be tested on) and sets its own cut score (the minimum score required to pass, commonly 70% to 80% per module, sometimes higher for a particular module such as data entry or decision making).
+CritiCall is not one fixed test — it is a catalog of more than 20 available tests, and every hiring agency assembles its own module roster (the specific subset of modules a candidate will actually be tested on) and sets its own cut score (the minimum score required to pass, commonly 70% to 80% per module, sometimes higher for a particular module such as data entry or decision making).
 Two candidates applying to two different 911 communications centers in the same state can sit down to genuinely different tests — one might face ten modules with heavy map-reading and cross-referencing content, while the other faces eight modules that skip map reading entirely because that agency's call-takers never handle live map-based routing.
 Studying every module in this guide equally, without first finding out which ones your specific agency actually uses, wastes hours on content you will never see while under-preparing the modules you will.

 This section is the single highest-leverage action you can take before opening any other chapter: contact your hiring agency, or read the job posting and testing notice closely, and get answers to a short, specific list of questions.
 Treat it as intelligence-gathering, not a formality — the answers change how you allocate every study hour that follows.